 - Ground works

 - Construction process for main parts and components

-- Construction of track
+- Construction of road pavement

-- o Construction of substructure Construction of power supply system
+- Construction of road substructure

-- Construction of signalling system

-- Construction of telecom system

-- Construction of station installations
+- Construction of road equipment

-- Construction of other installations
+- Construction of road informatics devices

-- o Construction of tunnels
+- Construction of tunnels

-- o Construction of bridges
+- Construction of bridges

-- Power lines and other equipment, like power feeder stations, in the power supply system shall be included from the connection point to the public grid.
+- Construction of disembarkation zones on the side of the road and parking spaces for maintenance vehicles

 - Assembly of the final product

-- Maintenance (e.g. of the machines) needed during construction

-- Waste treatment of waste generated during construction;

-- Impacts due to the production of electricity and fuels used in the core module
+- Maintenance (e.g. of the machines) needed during construction - Waste treatment of waste generated during construction; - Impacts due to the production of electricity and fuels used in the core module

-Note that the construction of bridges and tunnels shall follow the specific PCR for tunnels and bridges (PCR BRIDGES, ELEVATED HIGHWAYS AND TUNNELS, product group: UN CPC 53221, 53222.
-(This is a draft version for open consultation.
-Not a final PCR).

 Manufacturing processes not listed may also be included.
-However, the production of the raw materials used for production of all product parts shall be included.
+The production of the raw materials used for production of all product parts shall be included.
 A minimum of 99% of the total weight of the declared product including packaging shall be included.